 - Parco delle Cascine: a massive park along the Arno River with a number of trails, statues, and small pedestrian bridges running across that has long been a local favorite

-- Visarno Arena: one of the premiere concert venues that hosts big-name performances for the city – check if there’s anything going on during your stay
+- Visarno Arena: one of the premiere concert venues that hosts big-name performances for the city – check if anything is going on during your stay

 Unless you plan on seeing a show or would like to enjoy a peaceful park, you won’t be missing out on much if you don’t visit Novoli during your time in Florence.
 However, if your budget is more important than a central location, you can save a ton of money by taking the tram and staying at a place like these:

-- Best Luxury Hotel in the Novoli area: Hilton Garden Inn Florence Novoli – At this Hilton brand that might be considered a budget hotel elsewhere, you’ll have fully-equipped rooms with modern amenities, as well as a full-service restaurant in the lobby.
+- Luxury Hotel in the Novoli area: Hilton Garden Inn Florence Novoli – At this Hilton brand that might be considered a budget hotel elsewhere, you’ll have fully-equipped rooms with modern amenities and a full-service restaurant in the lobby.

 See Related: The Ultimate Backpacking Through Europe Itinerary

 There’s a ton to do along the river.
-To start, don’t forget to simply stroll along the promenade of Lungarno Amerigo Vespucci (which becomes Lungarno Corsini before changing some more), the riverside road.
+First, don’t forget to stroll along the promenade of Lungarno Amerigo Vespucci (which becomes Lungarno Corsini before changing some more), the riverside road.
 It’s very scenic and will allow plenty of photo ops of all the city’s bridges at different spots.

-Cross Ponte Vecchio, a surviving medieval bridge lined with shopping opportunities, especially for jewelry.
-The Uffizi Gallery is on the riverfront nearby, too, and is one of the most famous art museums in Florence.
+Cross Ponte Vecchio is a surviving medieval bridge lined with shopping opportunities, especially for jewelry.
+The Uffizi Gallery is on the riverfront nearby and is one of Florence’s most famous art museums.
 There’s plenty more to do during your time near the river, like these top picks:

 - Ponte Vecchio and Ponte Santa Trinita: two of the central Florence bridges that are incredibly photogenic, one of which is covered and home to jewelers (Ponte Vecchio) and one that is almost as old but without the extras on top (Ponte Santa Trinita)